Home Office Storage on a Dime

 Loose papers and small items are the biggest challenges in a home office.
 Corral papers and mail in an unused bath cabinet mounted to the wall.
 The pegs offer extra space for hanging lunch boxes or clipboards.
 Store small items, such as labels, note cards, and ribbons, in a three-tier basket.

 Need a better way to keep track of your business cards?
+Look to this cheap home office storage idea.
 Rather than throwing cards into a drawer, contain them in a leftover mint box.
 It's the perfect size for keeping all of your contacts in one place.
 Don't know what to do with your own cards?
 Organize them in a separate container.

 Recycled soup cans make great holders for writing utensils.
-Install pan-head screws through the backs of the cans to mount them to the wall
+Install pan-head screws through the backs of the cans to mount them to the wall, or glue magnets to the back to stick them to a magnet board.
+Glue decorative paper to the outside for added color and style.

 Keep your finances in order with food containers-turned-piggy banks.
 Disposable food containers are great for keeping track of loose change.
 Pick a denomination for each container and cut a slit in the lid.
 The containers also work for organizing paper clips, rubber bands, and other small office supplies.